- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 12 Minutes

 Yes, it is normal to feel anxious before a hair transplant.
-A serious decision can make even a well prepared patient nervous.
+A serious decision can make even a well-prepared patient nervous.
 But the meaning of that anxiety matters.
 If you feel nervous because surgery is close, recovery feels unfamiliar, or you are worried about the final appearance, that is usually understandable.
-If you feel anxious because the plan is unclear, the clinic is rushing you, the graft number keeps changing, or you do not know who is medically responsible for the operation, I would pause and ask more questions before going ahead.
+If you feel anxious because the plan is unclear, the clinic is rushing you, the graft number keeps changing, or you do not know who is medically responsible for the operation, pause and ask more questions before going ahead.

 Why do patients feel anxious before a hair transplant?